 Princess Margaret, for example, received a 10-acre plot from Glenconner in 1960, which she developed into the renowned Les Jolies Eaux estate.

 You’re guaranteed extreme privacy – a former Scotland Yard chief heads up the island’s security.
-Because security is so strict, no photos were taken of Kate and Prince William when they vacationed there with their family in 2018.
+(Because security is so strict, no photos were taken of Kate and Prince William when they vacationed there with their family in 2018.)

-The Mustique Company, which governs the island and is run by the island’s 100 or so homeowners, has forbidden the building of more than 120 luxury homes.
-Many of these are rented out, and they are some of the chicest and most deluxe Caribbean homes for rent.
+The Mustique Company, which governs the island and is run by the island’s 100 or so homeowners, has forbidden the building of more than 120 luxury homes (which helps preserve the natural beauty of the island).

 Les Jolies Eaux: